gohils/zemr_notebook/0 gitflow.md

 •	Note: Any commit in master is a merge commit (either from a release or a hotfix branch) and represents a new release that is shipped to the customer.

+## How do I find and restore a deleted file in a Git repository?

+#####  git checkout commit_id -- filename.txt -> checkout restore file from any commit
+Find the last commit that affected the given path.
+As the file isn't in the HEAD commit, that previous commit must have deleted it.

+git rev-list -n 1 HEAD -- <file_path>
+Then checkout the version at the commit before, using the caret (^) symbol:

+git checkout <deleting_commit>^ -- <file_path>
+Or in one command, if $file is the file in question.

+git checkout $(git rev-list -n 1 HEAD -- "$file")^ -- "$file" If you are using zsh and have the EXTENDED_GLOB option enabled, the caret symbol won't work.
+You can use ~1 instead.

+git checkout $(git rev-list -n 1 HEAD -- "$file")~1 -- "$file"